A general theorem on temporal foliation of causal sets: Causal spaces

-In the following, we call (a generalized) {\it causal space} a nonempty set $\cM$ of {\it events} endowed with a causality relation, that is, a partial order on $\cM$, noted $\prec$.
-This order is reflexive, transitive and antisymmetric binary relation on $\cM$.
-An important fact about this definition is that it excludes the possibility of CTC's (closed timelike curves) which would violate the antisymmetry of $\prec$. \\ Here we do not put restrictions on the cardinality of $\cM$.
-Later, we will treat separately the discrete and continuum cases, respectively.
-The discrete case is characterized by the following fact: \\ For all $x \in \cM$, if there exists $y \in \cM$, $y \neq x$ such that $x \prec y$ then there exists a $z \in \cM$ , $z \neq x$ such that $\forall t \in \cM$, $x \prec t, t \prec z,{\rm and}\, x \neq t \Rightarrow z =t$. \\
+In the following, we call {\it causal space} $(\cM,\prec)$ a nonempty set $\cM$ of {\it events} endowed with a causality relation, that is, a partial order on $\cM$, denoted $\prec$.
+This order is a binary relation which is reflexive ($ x \prec x$ for all $x \in \cM$), transitive ($x \prec y \, \& \, y \prec z$ implies $x \prec z$) and antisymmetric $(x \prec y \, \& \, y \prec x )$ implies $x=y $. \\ An important fact about this definition is that it excludes the possibility of (non-degenerate) CTC's (closed timelike curves) which would violate the antisymmetry of $\prec$. \\ The point of this definition is translate causality properties of a Lorentzian manifold into a discrete model of spacetime.
+In this context, if we start by some Lorentzian manifold, and then applied the 'sprinkling' procedure (recalled in section \ref{app}) to some region of this manifold, then two causally related points $x$ and $y$ (in the continuum sense described in the section above) become related by the order relation $\prec$. \\ Two elements $x$ and $y$ of a causal space are {\it incomparable} if neither $x \prec y$ nor $y \prec x$; this is abbreviated using the notation $x \, \| \, y$. \\ Given two elements $x, y \in \cM$, we denote by $[x,y]$ (the interval having endpoints $x$ and $y$ respectively) the set